Euclidean plane and its relatives; a minimalist introduction: Auxiliary statements

+One may compare the conformal model with a telescope --- it makes it possible to see the h-plane from the Euclidean plane.
+Continuing this analogy further, we may say that the following lemma will be used to \textit{aim} the telescope at any particular point in the h-plane.

-\begin{thm}{Lemma} Consider h-plane with unit circle as absolute.
-Let $O$ be the center of absolute and $P\ne O$ be an other point of h-plane.
-Denote by $P'$ the inversion of $P$ in the absolute.
+\begin{thm}{Lemma} Consider an h-plane with a unit circle $\Omega$ as the absolute.
+Let $O$ be the center of $\Omega$ and $P$ be another h-point.
+Then there is a circle $\Gamma$ perpendicular to the absolute such that $O$ is the inverse of $P$ across~$\Gamma$.